AnyPoC: Universal Proof-of-Concept Test Generation for Scalable LLM-Based Bug Detection: Approach

 \subsection{PoC Validation}

-A generated \poc alone is not sufficient to confirm a bug: the generator agent may hallucinate execution results, produce a \poc that only appears to trigger the bug, or collect misleading evidence.
-Even if the execution triggers the bug, the \poc may rely on unrealistic assumptions or require an impractical setup, making it less useful for developers.
-For example, the generator agent might need to set unrealistic flags for the \poc to trigger the bug.
-To guard against these failure modes, \tool employs a separate evidence checker agent that independently re-executes and validates the \poc in a fresh environment.
+A generated \poc alone is not sufficient to confirm a bug: the generator may hallucinate execution results, produce a \poc that only appears to trigger the bug, or collect misleading evidence.
+Even when the execution triggers the bug, the \poc may rely on unrealistic assumptions or an impractical setup (e.g., unrealistic flags), making it less useful for developers.
+To guard against these failure modes, \tool employs a separate evidence checker subagent that independently re-executes and validates the \poc in a fresh environment.
 Crucially, the checker operates without access to the generator's context window, ensuring that its judgment is not biased by the generator's reasoning.

-\autoref{fig:checker_prompt} shows the prompt and an example workflow for the evidence checker agent.
+\autoref{fig:checker_prompt} shows the prompt and an example workflow for the evidence checker subagent.
 The validation process is composed of three phases.
-In \phase{1}, the checker agent is given the bug report with the \poc artifacts and the execution evidence produced by the generator agent.
+In \phase{1}, the checker is given the bug report with the \poc artifacts and the execution evidence produced by the generator.
 The checker is instructed to summarize what signals should be observed during the reproduction as an indication of the bug manifestation.
 The signal can be any observable output such as a sanitizer crash or the difference between two execution traces.
 In \autoref{fig:checker_prompt}, the bug report is about truncating a 64-bit number to a 32-bit number, thus potentially causing overflow.
 The checker reads the \poc and execution logs and determines the signal for this bug would be an Undefined Behavior Sanitizer error.
-Then, in \phase{2}, the checker agent is asked to copy the \poc artifacts into a fresh workspace, independently re-execute the \poc, and collect new execution traces.
+Then, in \phase{2}, the checker is asked to copy the \poc artifacts into a fresh workspace, independently re-execute the \poc, and collect new execution traces.
 The checker in the example executes the \poc in several different settings, but fails to observe any expected signal.
 Finally, in \phase{3}, we ask the checker to check whether the new traces contain the expected signal and thus determine whether the \poc successfully triggers the bug.
 We explicitly instruct the checker to trust its own execution results over any evidence claimed by the generator.
 Here, since the checker could not trigger the bug in \phase{2}, it carefully checks the execution logs and finally concludes the \poc as invalid.